helmfile/vals/README.md

 ### AWS

-There are two providers for AWS:
+There are four providers for AWS:

 - SSM Parameter Store
 - Secrets Manager
+- S3
+- KMS

 Both provider have support for specifying AWS region and profile via envvars or options: